A PORTRAIT OF OUR REGION

 This web tool includes 59 separate indicators that provide insight into the trends of our community over time.
 Together, the collection of community indicators tells the story about where we are as a community and the direction in which we are heading.

-In recent years, this project has expanded to cover additional counties (Columbia, Greene, Putnam and Sullivan) and added indicators, including data on drug-related deaths that show the spike in opioid abuse, living wage estimates and the share of our residents who are foreign-born.
+In recent years, this project has expanded to cover additional counties (Columbia, Greene, Putnam and Sullivan) and added indicators, including data on drug-related deaths that show the spike in opioid abuse, food insecurity and the share of our residents who are foreign-born.

 OUR SPONSORS